Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/overview.md

            .create();
  ```

 Review the [install instructions](dotnet-sdk-azure-install.md) to start using the SDK immediately with your Maven or Gradle projects.
 Set up authentication and run sample code against your own Azure subscription in the [get started article](dotnet-sdk-azure-get-started.md).
-The [patterns article](dotnet-sdk-azure-patterns.md) article goes into the conventions the SDK uses and how to leverage them to simplify your application code.
+The [concepts article](dotnet-sdk-azure-patterns.md) goes into the conventions the SDK uses and how to leverage them to simplify your application code.
 New features, breaking changes, and migration instructions are available in the [release notes](dotnet-sdk-release-notes.md).

 The following samples cover common automation tasks with the Azure SDK for Java and are formatted for copy and paste into you own apps: